 After you lay the soccer ball off you then move into the open space where you can face up towards the attacking goal and get the ball again.
 Soccer is all about passing and moving, in one and two touches.

 For example, if you are checking back to receive the soccer ball you should play it back to a teammate and not try to turn and beat a defender who’s marking you tightly.
-But you can do this anywhere on the field too, not just when you’re back is facing the goal as a forward.
+But you can do this anywhere on the field too, not just when your back is facing the goal as a forward.
+Another forward who knows how to play the way he’s facing is the LA Galaxy’s Robbie Keane, who keeps the game simple with one and two touch layoffs when it’s on.

 If a midfielder receives the ball from another midfielder they can just play the ball back to someone in their field of vision.
 In most cases there’s no need to make the game of soccer more complex.
 If you’re under pressure play the ball back and then move into a new space where you have more time on the ball and can get a look up to see the field.
 Play the ball and then get it back when you’re in a position with more time and space.